jobindex-open/go-readability/README.md

 ```
 $ go-readability -h

-go-readability is parser to fetch the readable content of a web page.
+go-readability is a parser that extracts article contents from a web page.
-The source can be an url or existing file in your storage.
+The source can be a URL or a filesystem path to a HTML file.
+Pass "-" or no argument to read the HTML document from standard input.
+Use "--http :0" to automatically choose an available port for the HTTP server.

 Usage:
-  go-readability [flags] source
+  go-readability [<flags>...] [<url> | <file> | -]

 Flags:
   -h, --help          help for go-readability